wqking/eventpp/readme.md

 # eventpp -- C++ library for event dispatcher and callback list

-eventpp is a C++ event library that provides tools that enable your application components to communicate with each other by dispatching events and listening for them.
-With eventpp you can easily implement signal/slot mechanism, or observer pattern.
+eventpp is a C++ event library for callbacks, event dispatcher, and event queue.
+With eventpp you can easily implement signal and slot mechanism, publisher and subscriber pattern, or observer pattern.

 ## Facts and features

 - **Powerful**
     - Supports synchronous event dispatching and asynchronous event queue.
     - Configurable and extensible with policies and mixins.
     - Supports event filter via mixins.
 - **Robust**
     - Supports nested event.
 During the process of handling an event, a listener can safely dispatch event and append/prepend/insert/remove other listeners.
     - Thread safety.
 Supports multi-threading.
     - Exception safety.
 Most operations guarantee strong exception safety.
     - Well tested.
 Backed by unit tests.
 - **Fast**
     - The EventQueue can process 10M events in 1 second (10K events per millisecond).
     - The CallbackList can invoke 100M callbacks in 1 second (100K callbacks per millisecond).
     - The CallbackList can add/remove 5M callbacks in 1 second (5K callbacks per millisecond).
 - **Flexible and easy to use**
     - Listeners and events can be of any type and do not need to be inherited from any base class.
     - Utilities that can ease the usage, such as auto disconnecting, one shot listener, argument type adapter, etc.
     - Header only, no source file, no need to build.
 Does not depend on other libraries.
     - Requires C++ 11.
     - Written in portable and standard C++, no hacks or quirks.

 ## License